FREE Auto Insurance Comparison

 What is an SR-22 Certificate?

 An SR-22 certificate is a form filed by insurance companies to verify that a person is carrying a minimum level of liability insurance.
-The certificate is filled out with an individual’s name and address, Social Security number, driver’s license and court case number.
+The document is filled out with an individual’s name and address, Social Security number, driver’s license, and court case number.
 The certificate information is provided to the Department of Motor Vehicles for the state the person lives in.
-Once the SR-22 certificate is filed and the driver is granted an SR-22 insurance policy, the insurer is required by law to notify the Department of Motor Vehicles if the individual stops paying their insurance policy.
+Once the SR-22 certificate is filed, and the driver is granted an SR-22 insurance policy.
+The insurer is required by law to notify the Department of Motor Vehicles if the individual stops paying their insurance policy.
 The DMV will notify drivers of the requirement to carry this type of insurance.

 Who Needs DUI Insurance?

-Anyone who has been convicted of driving while under the influence of alcohol or drugs will most likely be required to carry DUI insurance, either immediately, or once the individual has regained at least partial use of his driver’s license.
+Anyone who has been convicted of driving while under the influence of alcohol or drugs will most likely be required to carry DUI insurance.
+Either immediately, or once the individual has regained at least partial use of his driver’s license.
 Laws vary by state, and there are a few that do not require DUI insurance.
-However, even if DUI insurance is not required, the DUI and associated points will be marked on an individual’s driving history and this alone will cause insurance companies to assign a higher risk level and correspondingly higher insurance premiums.
-SR-22 insurance is also required for certain other individuals, such is those with a large number of speeding or other traffic tickets, or an individual who has been caught driving while uninsured, or involved in an accident without insurance.
+However, even if DUI insurance is not required, the DUI and associated points will be marked on an individual’s driving history.
+This alone will cause insurance companies to assign a higher risk level and correspondingly higher insurance premiums.
+SR-22 insurance is also required for certain other individuals.
+Such as those with a large number of speeding or other traffic tickets, or an individual who has been caught driving while uninsured, or involved in an accident without insurance.

 How Long Does A Person Need to Carry DUI Insurance?